 Mediation is not just for parties who are in dispute.
-At Mediator Hub we specialise in proactive approaches to making agreements such as Financially Binding Agreements also known as a ‘Prenup’.
+At Mediator Hub we specialise in proactive approaches to making agreements such as Financially Binding Agreements also known as a ‘Prenup’; commercial or workplace agreements.

 Parents who have separated or are thinking of separating may find themselves requiring a plan to focus on the children’s best interest.
 This is known as a parenting plan and it’s a plan that does not have to be for separating couples.
 A set plan of agreed expectations between parents can lead to less arguments, disappointment and most importantly a family unit that is supportive of the children’s needs.
 These types of mediations require a specialist who is registered with the Attorney-General’s Office as a Family Dispute Resolution Practitioner.

 Commercial, workplace enterprise and community agreements often have a dispute resolution clause that sets out an agreement to mediate if something goes wrong or you disagree with the way the agreement was intended to operate.
 At Mediator Hub we always encourage parties to consider adopting these clauses and to action them sooner rather than later to minimise the risk of the dispute escalating.